How to manage Kubernetes clusters in WSL with OpenLens on Windows

 Posted on January 27, 2023

-This content could be outdated 😕 (or it might not!).
-Proceed with caution!
+This content might be out-of-date 😕 Proceed with caution!

 Recently I’ve been playing with a few different tools to make me more proficient when working with Kubernetes.
 Additionally, people that know me know I play lots of games – sinking more and more time into Destiny 2 – so I keep Windows as my daily desktop driver and even with all the grievances of WSL – including random loss of networking – I still use it as a daily driver to write code and do other work in a Linux environment while still retaining a Windows “desktop”.